Han Kwang-song: 2017–2020: Loans to Perugia and Juventus

-2019–2020: Loan to Juventus

-On 2 September 2019, Han secured a deadline day move to Juventus on a two-year loan from Cagliari, with an obligation to purchase at the end of the term.
+On 2 September 2019, Han secured a deadline-day move to Juventus on a two-year loan from Cagliari, with an obligation to purchase at the end of the term.
 The Serie A champions moved him to their reserve team playing in Serie C: Juventus U23.
 On 26 October, Han was called-up to the first team for the Serie A game against Lecce, becoming the first player from Asia to be called-up for Juventus.
 On 6 November, he converted a penalty to beat Alessandria 1–0 in a Coppa Italia Serie C match.
-Han scored one goal and made two assists in 20 appearances for Juventus U23.
+That was his lone goal for Juventus U23 with the addition of two assists in 20 matches.

 Al-Duhail

-2020–21: Qatar Stars League champion

 On 2 January 2020, Juventus bought Han from Cagliari for €3.5 million, before selling him to Qatari side Al-Duhail six days later for €7 million.
-He made his debut for Al-Duhail in the Qatar Cup semi-finals on 10 January, in a 2–0 win over Al-Sailiya, coming on as a substitute for Edmilson Junior in the 83th minute.
+He made his debut for Al-Duhail in the Qatar Cup semi-finals on 10 January, in a 2–0 win over Al-Sailiya, coming on as a substitute for Edmilson Junior in the 83rd minute.
 He lost the final 4–0 to Al Sadd seven days later.
 Han made his Qatar Stars League debut on 24 January, in a 3–1 win over Al-Arabi.

 Han's first goals for Al-Duhail came on 6 February, scoring a brace against Muaither in the Emir of Qatar Cup quarter-finals; his side won 4–0.
 On 11 February, Han debuted in the Asian Champions League against Persepolis, helping his side win 2–0.
 Han's first league goal came on 22 February, scoring the maiden goal of the match against Al-Wakrah.
 He scored in the following two consecutive games, on 27 February and 7 March, against Al-Shahania and Al-Sailiya respectively.

-Han scored five goals in 14 domestic games, and played two Asian Champions League games.
-He helped his side win the Qatar Stars League.
-Due to the sanctions against North Korea, which prevents North Koreans from working abroad, Han was released by Al-Duhail and was due to return to his country.
+Han scored five goals in 14 domestic games, helping his side win the Qatar Stars League.
+He also played in two Asian Champions League games.
+Despite Han signing a contract with a Qatari bank that prevented him from sending money to North Korea, Al-Duhail was forced to terminate his contract in 2021 due to sanctions against North Korea preventing North Koreans from working abroad.

+April 25

+Due to COVID-19 travel restrictions, Han was reportedly unable to return to North Korea in 2021 and spent approximately two to three years stranded at the North Korean embassy in China.
+During this time Han trained alone to maintain his fitness and skills.

+On 19 March 2024, the Japanese newspaper Choson Sinbo revealed that Han was playing at DPRK Premier League club April 25.